Better Information Needed to Support Air Force A-10 and Other Future Divestment Decisions

 Agency Affected: Department of Defense: Department of the Air Force

-Comments: DOD non concurred with the recommendation.
-When we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.
+Comments: DOD non concurred with the recommendation, stating the department already has guidelines and robust procedures in place to provide senior leaders with quality information with which to make divestment decisions, including through budgeting and acquisition processes.
+We continue to believe that our recommendation is valid, and when we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.

 Recommendation: To ensure that senior leaders have the quality information on which to base future force structure decisions, the Secretary of Defense should develop and promulgate department-wide guidance that establishes specific informational requirements to be met before proposing divestment of major weapon systems that have not reached the end of their expected service lives.